jmoenig/Snap/OFFLINE.md

 web browsers enforce some restrictions that are not web-standards compliant, e.g. they will not support the soft keyboard or intentionally slow down certain operations to discourage using web apps in favor of proprietary "native" apps.

+## Restrictions of the Offline Version

+You can't access the cloud, duh.
+Everything else just works.

+Aside from accessing the cloud using Snap! offline in the browser by opening the `snap.html` file locally there aren't any restrictions.
+You can use all the blocks, import pictures, sounds, libraries, take snapshots with the webcom, record sounds with the microphone, draw your own costumes etc.

 ## Saving and Loading